 - Developing an ongoing commitment to engage in justice movement work.

-We live in a society that centers the needs and experiences of white, cisgender, heterosexual men.
+We live in a society that centers the needs and experiences of white, cisgender men.
 This society has trained us to be disconnected from ourselves and our fellow humans.
-As such, even self-described progressive white men tend to stay on the sidelines of social justice movement work, and when we do show up, it is often harmful and distracting.
-We see an opportunity to liberate time and resources gained through white and male privilege to support social justice movement work.
+As such, even self-described progressive white men tend to stay on the sidelines of social justice movement work, and when we do show up, it is often harmful, distracting, and inconsistent.
+We see an opportunity to liberate time and resources gained through white and male privilege to support social justice movement work and combat white supremacy, misogyny, xenophobia, homophobia, transphobia, ableism, and classism in our own lives.
 We actively invest in support and accountability to help us do this work in a generative and considerate way.
 We seek healing and liberation, for ourselves and our communities.